BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 member `BoundaryCondition::Evaluate(real_t,real_t,real_t,real_t)` accordingly.
-If your application required different equations, different domains, different numerical schemes, please consult the API for `Continuum`, `ScalarField`, and `VectorField` to see how to interface with continuum models with the BioDyanMo simulation runtime. (see also `bdm demo analytic_continuum`)
+If your application required different equations, different domains, different numerical schemes, please consult the API for `Continuum`, `ScalarField`, and `VectorField` to see how to interface continuum models with the BioDyanMo simulation runtime. (see also `bdm demo analytic_continuum`)

 ### Diffusion parameter constraints